In the studio - 2022

 Welcome.
 Paintings are on a separate page.
 The list stuff is here.

 I am an artist based in South Northamptonshire, England.
 I work primarily through painting and drawing, and occasionally create installations.
 My work is rooted in abstraction, though I often incorporate representational elements, blending the two to explore connections between memory, place, nature and lived experience.
-It reflects the varied experiences that shape my life, including reimagined memories, material investigations, and the quiet moments of everyday life.
-I also draw inspiration from my connections to Wales and Italy, which continue to influence how I think about landscape, atmosphere and belonging.
+I draw on the varied influences that shape my life, including reimagined memories, material investigations, and the quiet moments of everyday life.
+Connections to Wales and Italy also inform my thinking, particularly around landscape, atmosphere and belonging.

 Each work stands on its own, carrying its own presence and voice.
-That said, I welcome those who wish to explore further and offer insights into my thinking, and possibly enrich the experience of the work.
+I welcome those who wish to explore further and offer insights into my thinking, which may enrich the experience of the work.
 On this website, images are presented simply, allowing space to look first.
 Additional context is available for those who wish to learn more, and I am always happy to share thoughts about individual pieces where I can.

 Drawing in Porthleven - Cornwall 1991